Smalls1652/Get-Weather/README.md

 	.PARAMETER ZipCode
 	Manual zipcode to gather data for.

+	.PARAMETER Address
+	Manual address to gather data for.

 	.PARAMETER Forecast
 	Show the next 8 day forecast.

 	.PARAMETER Hourly
   	Show the hourly forecast for the rest of the day.

   	.PARAMETER Config
   	Rerun the API Key config setup.

+	.PARAMETER ClearDB
+	Clear all DB files.

 	.PARAMETER Force
 	Force an update to the local DB of the location.
 Warning: This counts as an API call to Dark Sky.